Mordon327/Overtime/README.md

 ## Features:
 - x Approval Workflow
-- SMS Sending -> link to approval or overtime input
+- x SMS Sending -> link to approval or overtime input
 - x Administrate admin dashboard
 - x Block non admin and guest users
 - Email summary to managers for approval
 - x Needs to be documented if employee did not log overtime
+- Need to update end date when confirmed

 ## UI:
 - x Bootstrap -> formatting